masonproffitt/uproot-tutorial/_episodes/05-columnar-analysis.md

 # Comparing histograms

 Now we can use these operations to compare distributions for different selections.
-Let's look at the pT of single-event muons separated by whether or not abs(eta) < 2.
+Let's look at the pT of single-event muons split into two groups by whether or not abs(eta) < 2.
 All we have to do is provide a list of arrays as the first argument to `hist` rather than just one array.
 Note the square brackets around the two arrays: